Chances Are Your Work-Life Boundaries Are Not as Good as You Think

 Evidence from multiple studies reveals that blurred boundaries negatively impact the well-being of leaders and employees.
 When leaders fail to schedule priorities and expectations successfully, it often results in feelings of regret or distress.
-How leaders and employees manage boundaries has consequences on job satisfaction, organizational commitment, and business results.
-Leaders, followers, organizations, and communities benefit from healthy work-life boundary management habits.

 The reality at the time was that my work responsibilities had expanded significantly.
 I went from site leadership responsibilities to having a team across multiple regions.
 Also, my young family was growing older and wanted more time from their dad.
 I failed to consider the impact of growing needs at home and the growing needs at work.

-4 Boundary Management Styles
+4 Boundary management styles

-Does work-life separation or integration lead to achieving balance?
 The answer is that it varies by individual.
-The better you understand your preferred boundary management style and the others, the better you can manage personal work-life boundaries and adapt your leadership to the needs of your team.
+The better you understand your preferred boundary management style and the style of others, the better you can manage personal work-life boundaries and adapt your leadership to the needs of your team.

 There are four main work-life boundary styles: